verdaux/BookNotes/Phrases/Catchphrase.md

 - [ ] Will travel for Sushi
 - [ ] Expert unnecessary song rememberer
 - [ ] Familiar with runner's high
 - [ ] Leisurely spiteful about capitalism
+- [ ] Audio cassette man in a Spotify world